isomerpages/mse/news/---speeches/_posts/2022-11-17-speech-by-minister-grace-fu-pasti-jaif-side-event.md

 ---
-title: PaSTI - Japan-ASEAN Integration Fund (JAIF) side event at the Singapore Pavilion - Ms Grace Fu
+title: PaSTI - Japan-ASEAN Integration Fund (JAIF) side event at the COP27 Singapore Pavilion - Ms Grace Fu
 permalink: /resource-room/category/2022-11-17-speech-by-minister-grace-fu-pasti-jaif-side-event
 image:
 file_url:
 description:
 ---

-**Speech by Ms Grace Fu, Minister for Sustainability and the Environment, at the Partnership to Strengthen Transparency for co-Innovation (PaSTI) - Japan-ASEAN Integration Fund (JAIF) side event**
+**Speech by Ms Grace Fu, Minister for Sustainability and the Environment, at the Partnership to Strengthen Transparency for co-Innovation (PaSTI) - Japan-ASEAN Integration Fund (JAIF) side event at the COP27 Singapore Pavilion**

 Minister Nishimura,
 Distinguished Guests,